jo-kyr/Role-Playing-Game/my_report/README.md

 # Introduction
 In this report, I will illustrate the steps I followed in order to create my first 2D game in Unity.
 This project was an assignment withing the course of the subject: Digital & Serious Games of the Department of Product and Systems Design Engineering, University of the Aegean.

+# Summary
+This project was split into three deliverables, each with its own task list.
+The 1st Deliverable consisted of creating a Unity 2D file with the right settings, making the player sprite responsive to input and designing the game world with tilemaps.
+The 2nd Deliverable required the most work out of the three, and aimed at making the world around the player interactive.
+This was achieved by blocking the player's movement, animating the player and enemy sprites, creating collectibles and projectiles.
+The 3rd and last Deliverable was two-fold.
+On one hand it strived for visual styling and immersion through particle effects, user interface design and sound effects.
+On the other hand, it further developed the player's interactions with the world using Raycast, by creating NPC dialogue and teleportation.

 # 1st Deliverable

 #### Initial Settings